A short Q&A

 The work could be considered to be a sculpture in the sense that there

-is a consistent structure which is moderated by conditions of the space,
+is a consistent structure which is moderated by conditions of the

-times of day or in differing locations.
-In addition there is a musical
+different times of day or in differing locations.
+In addition

-function to this work and unlike much other time-based work it is responsive
+there is a musical function to this work and unlike much other

-to musicological analysis.
-It creates a slowly shifting series of chords
+a slowly shifting series of chords based on a fundamental which is

-based on a fundamental which is always a resonant frequency or a harmonic
+always a resonant frequency or a harmonic of the room modulated by

-of the room modulated by activity in the space.
+activity in the space.

 Music?